List of GMTV programmes: Action Stations!

 Action Stations! was the flagship children's strand of the British breakfast television station, GMTV2 (branded as part of CITV).
-The slot aired between 06:00 and 08:40 on the CITV channel.
+The slot aired between 6:00 am and 8:40 am on the CITV channel.

 It began broadcasting on 13 March 2006 and was simulcast on both the CITV channel and ITV2; however, it moved to ITV4 on 17 March 2008, meaning that ITV2 could broadcast 24 hours a day.
-From 7 June 2010, ITV4 ceased simulcasting, meaning that from early June 2010, GMTV2 could only be seen on the CITV channel, again allowing ITV4 to broadcast 24 hours a day.
+From 7 June 2010, ITV4 ceased simulcasting, meaning that from early June 2010, GMTV2 could be seen on the CITV channel only, again allowing ITV4 to broadcast 24 hours a day.

 Originally, Action Stations! featured the voices of Toonattik presenters Jamie Rickers and Anna Williamson in the form of robots with pre-recorded links in between cartoons, and was later voiced by Mike Rance as a spaceship captain.
-Between September 2009 and May 2010, the slot had the presenters presenting links from the Action Stations 'space base'.
+Between September 2009 and May 2010, the slot had the presenters presenting links from the Action Stations "space base".

 Diggit/Diggin' It

 Diggit/Diggin' It was one of GMTV's weekend children's programmes, which began on 14 March 1998 and replaced Wake Up in the Wild Room.
 It also replaced Disney Club on Sunday mornings.
 It was broadcast from 7:10 am to 9:25 am on Saturdays and 8:00 am to 9:25 am on Sundays.
 Additional editions on bank holidays and summer holidays were shown under the name Diggit Extra.

 Initially, the show was presented by Paul Ballard (known on screen as Des) and Fearne Cotton.
 On Des's weekends off, the show was often co-presented by Reggie Yates.
-In September 1998, the show launched a search for a new presenter (similar to the one that discovered Fearne a few years earlier).
+In September 1998, the show launched a search for a new presenter (similar to the one that had discovered Fearne a few years earlier).
 Viewers had the chance to vote for a winner in December 1998; the winner was Jack Stratton.
 Jack co-presented with Des and Fearne on both shows for a time, before becoming a solo presenter of pre-recorded inserts on the Sunday show.
-He was asked to leave the show due to end of contract, and in 2000 Fearne also left to concentrate on her other CITV series, the reins being handed over to Laura Jaye and Victoria Hickson.
+He was asked to leave the show owing to end of contract, and in 2000 Fearne also left to concentrate on her other CITV series, the reins being handed over to Laura Jaye and Victoria Hickson.
 Des left the show in 2002 and GMTV relaunched the show as Diggin' It in January 2003, including a giant puppet named "It".
 Laura and Victoria also left and were replaced with Liam Dolan (previously a presenter on CBBC) and Abbie Pethullis, with voiceovers from Phil Gallagher.

 From 2003, for the first time Diggin' It was allowed to have its presenters discussing the weekend's line-up on CITV every Friday afternoon.
 Liam Dolan was seen sending a Happy Birthday message to CITV on 3 January 2003 on behalf of the Diggin'It team.
-The show was dropped on 30 January 2005 to make way for the merger of Diggin' It and Up on The Roof into Toonattik.
+The show was dropped on 30 January 2005 to make way for the merger of Diggin' It and Up on the Roof into Toonattik.